Dhananjaykul/my_hashnode_blogs/clwhlvezx000h09ky4nr045bi.md

 ---
-title: "Kathara Network Configuration and Documentation"
+title: "How to Configure Kathara Static Routing"
 seoTitle: "Kathara Network Configuration and Documentation"
 seoDescription: "Guide to setting up and testing a network with Kathara, including configuration files, network topology, and connectivity testing"
 datePublished: Wed May 22 2024 09:12:23 GMT+0000 (Coordinated Universal Time)